RaspberryPiFoundation/microbit-curriculum/en-GB/reaction/index.md

 ## Activity Checklist { .check }

-+ Go to <a href="http://jumpto.cc/pxt-new" target="_blank">jumpto.cc/pxt-new</a> to start a new project in the PXT editor.
++ Go to <a href="http://jumpto.cc/pxt-new" target="_blank">jumpto.cc/pxt-new</a> to start a new project in the MakeCode (PXT) editor.
 Call your new project 'Reaction'.

 + Before displaying an image, the game should wait for a random amount of time.